 See SA Health's Mental health recovery information after a disaster for information on:

 - what to look out for

 - ways of looking after yourself and others

 On this site

-The information on this page has been translated into some languages other than English.
+SA Health has information on emotional recovery in some languages other than English.
 Visit the Department of Human Services website to view these translations.